slds-lmu/yahpo_gym/README.md

-# yahpo_gym
+# YAHPO GYM

-Surrogate benchmarks for HPO problems
+Modules for training and inference of surrogate based hyperparameter optimization benchmarks.